pete-the-programmer/FCards/_chapters/ch01-constants.md

 ---
-title: A card
+slug: A card
 concept: Constants
-layout: default
-next_chapter: "ch02-organisation"
+chapter: "01"
 ---

 Define values with names using the __let__ keyword